James Woods Excoriates "Vermin", "Disgraced Cheater" Peter Strzok

-Conservative firebrand and actor James Woods succinctly expressed what happened in Thursday’s hearings.
-He also described agent Peter Strzok quite well.
+Conservative firebrand and actor James Woods was very succinct and accurate in describing what happened in Thursday’s hearings.
+He also portrayed agent Peter Strzok quite well, and he did it all in a tweet.

 Woods tweeted: “At least this vermin bares his fangs with impunity.
 He did the deed and couldn’t care less what his country thinks.
 It’s #Nadler and the other enablers who truly disgust decent Americans.
 This guy just is what he is, forever a footnote to history as a disgraced cheater and mole.”